 If you have been injured in Charles County, you have a lot of questions.
 Usually, the biggest question is how much money will I get in any settlement or verdict.
 We answer this question elsewhere more generally.
 But every Maryland county is different.
 We talk here about Charles County and what you can expect when bringing a personal injury case in this jurisdiction.Background

 For years, Charles County has been considered a conservation jurisdiction for plaintiffs.
 Accordingly, many Baltimore and Washington D.C. lawyer put Charles County in the same box as the rural Maryland counties in western and southern Maryland.
-But that old school view does not comport with 2015.
-Today, Charles County is a very good place to take a wrongful death or injury case to trial.
+But that old school view does not comport with 2016.
+Today, Charles County is an excellent place to take a wrongful death or serious injury case to trial.

 Charles County is changing quickly.
 It is not the same county as it was when we began this firm twelve yeas ago.
 We have consistently seen the verdicts and, consequently, settlements, rise.
 Verdicts in truck accident and medical malpractice cases have been becoming more in line with what city juries are awarding.
 In 2004, a child plaintiff in a medical malpractice case received more than 5 million dollars for his undiagnosed brain injury.
 In August 2007, a jury awarded a plaintiff close to $1 million for an injury she sustained at work after a box fell on her head.
 Acknowledging the changing juries, we see higher settlements like the $1 million settlement below in a car crash case in 2013.The Logistics of the Courthouse

-The court, that sits in LaPlata, has four sitting judges, the Honorable Robert Nalley, the Honorable Steven Chappelle, the Honorable Christopher Henderson, and the Honorable Amy Bragunier.
-The case management system runs quite effectively, and cases typically go to trial in less than 18 months.
-Cases are rarely not heard on the assigned trial date, and the courty is one of the few that budgets for courtrooms to stay open past 5:00 p.m. if necessary for the case to conclude or the day's proceedings to end.Charles County Settlements and Verdicts
+The court, which sits in LaPlata, has four sitting judges, the Honorable Robert Nalley, the Honorable Steven Chappelle, the Honorable Christopher Henderson, and the Honorable Amy Bragunier.
+The case management system runs quite efficiently, and cases typically go to trial in less than 18 months.
+Cases are rarely not heard on the assigned trial date, and the county is one of the few that budgets for courtrooms to stay open past 5:00 p.m. if necessary for the case to conclude or the day's proceedings to end.Charles County Settlements and Verdicts

 Here are a few unrepresentative sample verdicts in Charles County.
 Why unrepresentative?
 Because we have not picked these verdicts at random.
 There are a lot of defense verdicts and other unfavorable plaintiffs' verdicts we looked past in compiling this list.

 Verdicts and settlements are a great weapon in determining the value of similar claims.
 But they are just one weapon of many.
-The reality is that past results in case that are seemingly similar is hardly a guarantee of a future outcome.
+The reality is that past results in a case that are seemingly similar are hardly a guarantee of a future outcome.